 Gather the ingredients.

-In a blender, blend together the banana, ice cubes, blueberries, and liquid until smooth.
+In a blender, blend together the banana, ice cubes, blueberries, and liquid (water or milk substitute) until smooth.

 Add spinach and blend again until completely smooth and creamy.